charmoniumQ/PROBE/docs/benchmark_suite/README.md

 In the context of system-level provenance, artifacts are usually files or processes.
 Operations are usually syscalls involving artifacts, e.g., `fork`, `exec`, `open`, `close`.
 For example, suppose a bash script runs a Python script that uses matplotlib to create a figure.
-A provenance collector may record the events in @Fig:prov-example, including all file dependencies of the process, without knowledge of the underlying program or programming language. [_tweaked paragraph_]{style=red}
+A provenance collector may record the events in @Fig:prov-example, including all file dependencies of the process, without knowledge of the underlying program or programming language.

+::: {.only-in-new}

 \begin{figure}
 \begin{center}